gitnickg/notes-bitcoin/README.md

 ### Videos
 - [Richard Werner: Today's Source of Money Creation](https://www.youtube.com/watch?v=IzE038REw2k) by The Monetary Institute's "Our Money, Our Banks, Our Country - Money Creation in the Modern Economy" conference - Zurich, Switzerland on February 5, 2018.

+### Documentaries
+- [Princes of the Yen: Central Banks and the Transformation of the Economy](https://www.youtube.com/watch?v=p5Ac7ap_MAY) by Michael Oswald, based on Richard Werner's book.

 ## ✌ Bitcoin ✌